 Waterwise Council Program

-In 2012, the City gained Waterwise Council status due to its commitment to water management and conservation practices and the successful completion of the previous Water Campaign™ milestone framework.
-The City has maintained its Waterwise Council status by:
+In 2010, the City joined the Waterwise Council program due to its commitment to water management and conservation practices and the successful completion of the previous Water Campaign™ milestone framework.

 Water Efficiency Action Plan

 In December 2016, Council adopted its Water Efficiency Action Plan.

 - Assesses current water use across council operations and the community